linebender/rfcs/rfcs/0007-pass-spec.md

 }
 ```

-These methods all take a given context type as parameter.
+These methods all take a given context type as a parameter.
 Methods aside, `WidgetMut` references can provide a `MutateCtx` context.

 Those context types have many methods, some shared, some unique to a given pass.